Popup

 useInitialFocus

 Moves focus within the popup when the popup becomes visible.
-This is useful for keyboard and screen reader users alike.
-This should be used with useFocusRedirect or useFocusTrap for a complete focus management solution.
+This is useful for keyboard and

 This should be used for popups that have focusable elements inside, like Modals, non-modal dialogs, menus, etc.